Azure/azure-event-hubs-for-kafka/tutorials/monitoring/README.md

 ### Create an Application Insights Resource

 In order to track the metrics in real-time on Azure Monitor, it is essential to have an Application Insights Resource created.
 Also note down the the Instrumentation Key of this resource.
 For instructions, refer to this article [Creating an Appliction Insights Resource](https://docs.microsoft.com/en-us/azure/azure-monitor/app/create-new-resource).

-## Confluent Kafka Configuration and Troubleshooting

-#### Import Confluent Kafka package

-Use the NuGet Package Manager UI (or Package Manager Console) to install the Confluent.Kafka package.
-More detailed instructions can be found [here](https://github.com/confluentinc/confluent-kafka-dotnet#referencing).

-**This tutorial uses Confluent.Kafka v1.5.1**

-For more details regrading client application configuration and Troubleshooting help, refer to this quickstart tutorial: [Send and Receive Messages in C# using Azure Event Hubs for Kafka Ecosystems](https://github.com/Azure/azure-event-hubs-for-kafka/tree/master/quickstart/dotnet).